 Our bodies can cope with having increased cortisol levels for a short time, but if we start to experience chronic stress, real harm can be done to our physical and mental health.
 So, that’s exactly why we need to know how to reduce stress levels.

-Don’t panic, I’m not just telling you to be kind to yourself and take care of yourself without a proper explanation of what that means - this is not one of those platforms!
+Don’t panic, I’m not just telling you to be kind to yourself and take care of yourself without a proper explanation of what that means - let's be honest, Juno just isn't one of those platforms!

 How Can You Actually Practice Being Kind To Yourself?